Towards the impact of GMC collisions on the star formation rate: Methodology

 where $\rho$, $\mathbf{v}$ and $\mathbf{B}$ are the density, velocity and magnetic field strength of a given cell.
 Here, $\mathds{1}$ is the identity matrix.
 The total pressure is the sum of the thermal and magnetic pressures, $p_\text{tot} = p_\text{gas} + \frac{1}{2}|\mathbf{B}|^2$.
 The total energy per unit mass is $e = e_\text{th} + \frac{1}{2}\mathbf{v}^2 + \Phi + \frac{1}{2\rho}|\mathbf{B}|^2$, where $e_{\rm th}$ is the thermal energy per unit mass.
 An adiabatic equation of state is adopted where $p_\text{gas} = (\gamma-1)\rho e_\text{th}$ with $\gamma = 5/3$.
 Heating and cooling of the gas due to chemical changes and radiative processes is accounted for with the term $\Dot{Q}$, which is discussed in more detail in Section~\ref{sect:chemistry}.

 The equations are solved on a tessellated Voronoi mesh in which the mesh generating points are able to follow the gas flow using a Harten-Lax-van Leer discontinuity (HLLD) solver.
 This allows \textsc{arepo} to act as a quasi-Lagrangian MHD code.
 The Voronoi mesh is adaptive: cells can be refined or de-refined by adding or removing mesh-generating points, respectively.
 The divergence-free constraint on the magnetic field, $\nabla \cdot \mathbf{B} = 0$, is enforced by the using the MHD solver provided in \textsc{arepo} \citep{10.1093/mnras/stt428}.
 Here, additional source terms are added to Equations \ref{eq:MHD2}-\ref{eq:MHD4} following the scheme introduced by \cite{1999JCoPh.154..284P} combined with a hyperbolic Dedner cleaning \citep{DEDNER2002645}.
 This minimizes any effect that a diverging magnetic field may create.
-However, due to the discreatization of the Voronoi mesh, small divergences may still be present.

 The gravitational term is due to the self-gravitation of the gas and any sink particles present within the system (see below). \textsc{arepo} solves Poisson's equation,

 via a tree-based algorithm similar to the one used in the \textsc{gadget-2} code \citep{2005MNRAS.364.1105S}, where G is the gravitational constant.
 The algorithm treats each cell as if the mass is at a point in the centre of the cell with a degree of gravity softening.
 The softening length for the gas is adaptive and is given as $\varepsilon_\text{gas}=2r_\text{cell}$, where the $r_\text{cell}$ is the radius of a sphere with the same volume as the Voronoi cell.
 The minimum softening length for both the gas and sink particles is $40.02$~AU.
 Further information on sink particles will be discussed in Section~\ref{sect:SF}.